mechash/Opti-MC-MServer/Server-End-Installation.md

 ```md
    java -Xms512M -Xmx2500M minecraft_server.1.12.2.jar nogui
 ```
-Once you have runned the command without any error the result shoul look something like this
+Once you have run the command without any errors, the result should look something like this.

 ```md
    pi@raspberrypi:~/Opti-MC-MServer $ java -Xms512M -Xmx2500M -jar minecraft_server.1.12.2.jar nogui